Field theories of active particle systems and their entropy production: Entropy production

 where the three propagators are $(-\imag \omega' + p_j)^{-1}$ with $j=1,2,3$ and $C$ denotes the couplings.
 The poles $-\imag p_j$ may be repeated, which does not affect the argument.
 Crucially, all poles are situated in the \emph{lower} half-plane, which is required by causality of each bare propagator entering in \Eref{derivative_integral}.
 After taking $t'\to t$ the contour can be closed in the \emph{upper} half-plane, as the integrand $\propto 1/\omega'^2$ decays fast enough.
 It follows that $\dot{I}(0)$, \Eref{derivative_integral}, vanishes.
-This argument easily generalises to higher derivatives and correspondingly higher orders.
+As shown in \APref{general_and_limit}, it further follows that $\lim_{t'\downarrow t}\dot{I}(t'-t)=0$.
+These arguments easily generalise to higher derivatives and correspondingly higher orders.
 Consequently, only the first two diagrams on the right hand side of \Eref{propagator_expansion} contribute to the propagator to first order in $t'-t$.

 The argument above draws on the structure of the diagrams where bare propagators connect ``blobs''.
 The diagrams in the propagators of \Erefs{def_Op} and \eref{def_Ln} that end up contributing, contain at most one such blob.
 How the blob enters into $\Op_{\yvec,\xvec}$ and $\Ln_{\yvec,\xvec}$ is explained in the following.
 The blobs can contain tadpole-like loops only in the presence of source terms, such as \Eref{tadpole_diagram}.
 If such source terms are absent, \emph{the blobs are merely the vertices of the perturbative part of the action}.
 If the phenomenon studied is not time-homogeneous, $\omega$ might have sinks and sources and the structure of the integrals representing contributions to the propagator are no longer of the form \Eref{derivative_integral}.